Theatre Royal Stratford East: Nadia Fall (2017–2025)

 A director and playwright, Nadia Fall has worked extensively at the Royal National Theatre, directing shows including Chewing Gum Dreams, Our Country's Good and Home – which she also wrote.

 Fall has also worked with London's Hampstead Theatre and Bush Theatre, where she directed Taylor Mac's Hir.

 Fall's first season (2018–2019) opened with an adaptation of Lope de Vega's Fuenteovejuna by April De Angelis called The Village featuring Anya Chalotra and Art Malik.
 The season also included the UK premiere of The Wolves by Sarah DeLappe, Ballet Black, pantomime Sleeping Beauty, Frantic Assembly's The Unreturning by Anna Jordan, a revival of Peter Shaffer's Equus directed by Ned Bennett and co-produced with English Touring Theatre.
 The critically acclaimed production transferred to the West End in summer 2019 playing at Trafalgar Studios.
 Other shows included Pilot Theatre's touring show Noughts & Crosses (novel series), an adaptation of Malorie Blackman's novel by Sabrina Mahfouz, August Wilson's play King Hedley II, directed by Fall and starring Lenny Henry, Cherrelle Skeete, Leo Wringer, Martina Laird, Dexter Flanders and Aaron Pierre as Hedley.
 The season ended with a co-production with English National Opera for Benjamin Britten's community opera Noye's Fludde directed by Lyndsey Turner and featured different community groups and schools across Newham and East London.

-Equus won three Off-West End Awards in 2020, including Best Production, Best Director (Ned Bennett) and Best Lighting Design (Jessica Hung Han Yun).
+Equus received three 2020 Offies, including Best Production, Best Director (Ned Bennett) and Best Lighting Design (Jessica Hung Han Yun).

 Fall's second season (2019–2020) opened with Katori Hall's Our Lady of Kibeho and included the return of Ballet Black, pantomime Dick Whittington, Eclipse Theatre's new play The Gift by Janice Okoh and Frantic Assembly's 25th anniversary play I Think We Are Alone by Sally Abbott and co-directed by Kathy Burke and Scott Graham.
 The rest of the season was cancelled due to the COVID-19 pandemic.
 This included a new verbatim play by Nadia Fall Welcome To Iran in co-production with the National Theatre, an adaptation of Charles Dickens' Oliver Twist by Bryony Lavery for Ramps on the Moon and a revival of Roy Williams' seminal play Sucker Punch, directed by Roy Alexander Weise.

 The productions Noye's Fludde and Our Lady of Kibeho were nominated for Olivier Awards, winning Outstanding Achievement in Opera for The Children's Ensemble in Noye's Fludde.

 On 1 October 2024, it was announced that Lisa Spirling will replace Fall in 2025.

+Lisa Spirling (2025-)

+Lisa Spirling's first season as Artistic Director started with the UK Premiere of Moisés Kaufman and Amanda Gronich's play, Here There Are Blueberries.
+This will be followed by a revival of the play Choir Boy by Tarell Alvin McCraney.
+Later in 2026, Spirling will make her directorial debut at the venue with Bloodsport: After Helen of Troy by Ava Pickett.